Asheville Non-Surgical Orthopaedics & Physiatry

-Physiatrists, or Physical Medicine and Rehabilitation physicians, are nerve, muscle, bone, and brain experts who treat injury or illness non-surgically to decrease pain and restore function.
-At Carolina Hand & Sports Medicine, Christie Lehman, MD, FABPMR, R-MSK is our non-surgical ortho & physiatry specialist.
-Dr. Lehman is board certified in physical medicine and rehabilitation and highly experienced in non-surgical treatment of a variety of orthopaedic conditions.
+Christie Lehman, MD, FABPMR, R-MSK is our orthobiologics and physiatry specialist and director of the Carolina Orthobiologics Center at Carolina Hand & Sports Medicine.
+She is board certified in physical medicine and rehabilitation and highly experienced in non-surgical treatment of a variety of orthopaedic conditions.

 Dr. Lehman will also often use electromyography (EMG) and nerve conduction studies to evaluate neurologic disorders and conditions such as carpal tunnel syndrome and radiculopathies, or “pinched nerves.”

 - EMG/Nerve Conduction Studies